-To configure the wireless settings of your wireless access point, click the Wireless Settings link in the Basic section of the main menu of the browser interface.
-The Basic Wireless Settings menu will appear, as shown below.
+To configure the wireless settings of your wireless access point, click the Wireless Settings 11b/g link in the Basic section of the main menu of the browser interface.
+The Wireless Settings 11b/g menu will appear, as shown below.

-Figure 3-7: Basic Wireless Settings menu
+Figure 3-8: Wireless Settings 11a menu

-The Basic Wireless Settings menu options are discussed below:
+The Wireless Settings 11a menu options are discussed below:

-- Country/Region.
-This field identifies the region where the WG102 can be used.
-It may not be legal to operate the wireless features of the wireless access point in a region other than one of those identified in this field.
-There is no default country domain, and the channel is set to 11.
-Unless a country domain is selected, the channel cannot be changed. - Turn Radio On.
+- Turn Radio On.
 On by default, you can also turn off the radio to disable access through this device.
-This can be helpful for configuration, network tuning, or troubleshooting activities. - Wireless Network Name (SSID).
-The SSID is also known as the wireless network name.
-Enter a value of up to 32 alphanumeric characters.
+This can be helpful for configuration, network tuning, or troubleshooting activities. - Wireless Network Name (SSID): The SSID is also known as the wireless network name.
+Enter a 32-character (maximum) service set ID in this field; the characters are case sensitive.
+The default is 802.11a only.

 In a setting where there is more than one wireless network, different wireless network names provide a means for separating the traffic.
 Any device you want to participate in a particular wireless network will need to use the SSID.

+When in infrastructure mode, this field defines the service set ID (SSID).
+The SSID assigned to the wireless node is required to match the access point SSID in order for the wireless node to communicate with the access point.

+Note: Broadcast Wireless Network Name (SSID) is automatically turned off when you select the AutoCell Enhanced RF Security option in the advanced wireless settings page.
-The WG102 default SSID is: NETGEAR. - A group of Wireless Stations and a single access point, all using the same ID (SSID), form a Basic Service Set (BSS).

-- Using the same SSID is essential.
+- A group of Wireless Stations and a single access point, all using the same ID (SSID), form a Basic Service Set (BSS). - Using the same SSID is essential.
 Devices with different SSIDs are unable to communicate with each other.
 However, some access points allow connections from wireless stations which have their SSID set to "any" or whose SSID is blank (null). - A group of wireless stations and multiple access points, all using the same ID (ESSID), form an Extended Service Set (ESS). - Different access points within an ESS can use different channels.
 To reduce interference, it is recommended that adjacent access points should use different channels. - As wireless stations physically move through the area covered by an ESS, they will automatically change to the access point which has the least interference or best performance.
 This capability is called roaming.